In this tutorial, we are going to learn few ways to list files in S3 bucket. In this series of blogs, we are using python to work with AWS S3.

 boto3.setup_default_session(profile_name='PROFILE_NAME_FROM_YOUR_MACHINE')

-Another option is to specify the code’s access key ID and secret access key.
-This is not a recommended approach, and I believe using IAM credentials directly in code should be avoided in most cases.
-If you must do this, you can use the access key ID and secret access key in the code.
+Another option is you can specify the access key id and secret access key in the code itself.
+This is not recommended approach and I strongly believe using IAM credentials directly in code should be avoided in most cases.
+You can use access key id and secret access key in code as shown below, in case you have to do this.

 s3 = boto3.client("s3",